 render() was called React was re-rendering and re-calculating more than it needed to.
 If the user was filling in the first name of the form and a

 render() was called by the validation, the whole form was being rendered.
 Splitting the form into a Form component, a CountryFormElement, TitleFormElement meant the main forms

 render() method had less work to do.
 Splitting all the form elements into separate components, meant that when the user started typing in the first name component, only that element needed to be re-rendered, rather than the whole form.

 Do Not Mutate Your State Data Within Your Render Method

-If you are struggling to grasp why not modifying your state and props is important, then imagine you have an array in you write some simple enough code, like
+If you are struggling to grasp why you should not modify your props state directly then take this example.
+Imagine you have an array being passed in as a prop and you modified it using

-array.splice().
-This changes the original array, which causes React to call render.
+splice() mutates the arrays state.
+This state change causes React to call render.
 If you have to modify an array, you are better off using something like

-Both these approaches to passing functions to children can create performance issues, as they can call child components to unnecessarily render multiple times during the lifetime of the application.
+Both the approaches detailed in the code snippet above can create performance issues.
+Passing functions to children can cause the component to unnecessarily render multiple times during the lifetime of the application.

 This brings us to the end of this guide.
 I hope my story has given you some tips on how to structure your components to avoid the rerender hell I experienced.
 Happy Coding 🤘